jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 # Introduction
-Analysis of genotypes and gene expression phenotype (eQTLs) using ADAM and Spark
+Analysis of genotypes and gene expression phenotypes (eQTLs) using ADAM and Spark

-This demonstration program performs linear regression of genotype against gene expression phenotypes (eQTLs), making use of ADAM Parquet Genotype file format as input, and Spark.
+This demonstration program performs linear regression of genotype against gene expression phenotypes (eQTL analysis), making use of ADAM Parquet Genotype file format as input, and Spark to perform computation which scales easily on cloud compute clusters.

-Projects used here include:
+Technologies used here include:
 * [ADAM](https://github.com/bigdatagenomics/adam) from [Big Data Genomics](http://bdgenomics.org)
 * [Apache Spark](https://spark.apache.org/): a fast engine for large-scale data processing
 * [Apache Commons Math](http://commons.apache.org/proper/commons-math/)  java package
+* Amazon AWS EC2

 # Background
 In genetics, statistical association tests are performed between genotype and phenotype.
 In the case of a continuous trait such as height, linear regression can be used to associate the dosage (zero, one, or two copies) of an alternative allele at a position in the genome with a quantitative trait.